-For more information about the branch and how to join, contact:
+For more information about the Hillsboro-Forest Grove branch and how to join, contact:

-In addition to Hillsboro and Forest Grove, our branch includes members from Aloha, Gaston, Gales Creek, Banks, North Plains and Rock Creek.
+In addition to Hillsboro and Forest Grove, our branch includes members from Aloha, Banks, Beaverton, Portland and other nearby Cities.

 Each year we select a theme and create programs exploring that theme.
-For the current year, the theme is Women Today.
+For the current year, the theme is Equity for Women.
 We encourage our members to participate actively in our meetings, with speakers and visual presentations, informal panels allowing lots of questions and comments, and both small group and full group discussions.

-Please contact Mary for more information about the meetings.
+Please contact aauw97123@gmail@com for more information about the meetings.
 The public is welcome to attend our meetings.

-• In March, one or two female students from each of the seven local high schools are honored as STEM scholars at a special event on the Pacific University campus.
-The event includes a panel discussion with women working in or studying STEM fields: science, technology, engineering or mathematics.
+In previous years we have honored one or two female students from each of the seven local high schools as STEM scholars at a special event on the Pacific University campus.
+The event included a panel discussion with women working in or studying STEM fields: science, technology, engineering or mathematics.
 This program is on hiatus this year as we explore possible alternatives.

 We raise funds for our community projects and for initiatives, research and advocacy at the national level.